TanmayBhosale/Ecommerce-Management-API/README.md

-# Grocery Booking API
+# Ecommerce Management API

-This is a simple api which can be used by a grocery shop.
+This is a simple api which can be used by a Ecommerce stores.
 It has the following roles:

 - `Admin`
 - `User`